Protecting vernal pools and other important habitat in Western Placer County

 Primary funding for the WPHPP is provided by conveyance fees on home sales in the West Roseville Specific Plan (WRSP), and was created in 2005 through a collaborative agreement between environmental groups, public agencies, and developers.
 Additional funding is provided through state and federal grants, mitigation agreements, and voluntary contributions.

-The goals of the program are to work with willing landowners to preserve vernal pools and associated habitat in western Placer County.
+The goals of Placer Land Trust’s conservation program are to work with willing landowners to preserve vernal pools and associated habitat in western Placer County.
 Other important lands – such as working farms and ranches, annual grasslands, and riparian areas – and lands that connect them, may also be protected by the program.
 Very often wetland and grassland habitat coexists nicely with grazing land, offering multiple benefits to the Placer County environment, economy, and quality of life.

 “This program is a major step forward for land conservation in western Placer County,” said Jeff Darlington, Placer Land Trust Executive Director, in 2005.
 “The willingness of developers, environmental groups, and public agencies to come together in support of land conservation is truly commendable and will provide a major boost to conservation in a region where property values are increasingly prohibitive.”

-In 2006, Placer Land Trust preserved 1,000 acres at the Toad Hill Ranch north of Roseville.
+In 2006, Placer Land Trust completed the fourth WPHPP project, protecting 1,000 acres at the Toad Hill Ranch north of Roseville.
 This property is adjacent to the Reason Farms Environmental Preserve and forms a block of open space and habitat in excess of 2,900 acres.
-As of 2021, Placer Land Trust has also protected an additional 794 acres of vernal pool habitat.